Israel approves new West Bank construction

 Palestinian President Mahmoud Abbas condemned the decision, according to a statement from his spokesperson, Nabil Abu Rudeina.

-"[The decision] is condemned and rejected, and it will be followed by consequences," he said.
+"(The decision) is condemned and rejected, and it will be followed by consequences," he said.

 "The decision will disable any attempt to restore security and stability, and will promote extremism and terrorism, and will put obstacles in front of any effort by any party to create a peaceful march to security and peace," said Rudeina, calling it "a provocation and disregard for the Arab world and the international community."